 - Take shorter showers

 These simple actions add up and can significantly reduce energy use and carbon emissions.

-So turn down the heat.
 Grab a sweater.
-And take the pledge.
+Close a window.
+And take the Pledge.

-- 4th Annual Labs: Sort It Out and Power Down Event, February 7th, 11am-2pm in the Fipke Foyer.
-Stop by the event to sign the pledge, get free swag, and learn how labs can conserve energy and reduce waste!
+- 5th Annual Labs: Sort It Out and Power Down Event, February 12, 10am-2pm in the Fipke Foyer.
+Stop by the event to sign the Cool Campus Pledge and learn how labs can conserve energy and reduce waste!

 Additionally, we aim to use this challenge to start a conversation on energy dependency and resiliency.
 How can we engage in energy saving practices in addition to seeking renewable and lower carbon energy resources?
 Let’s take this opportunity to discuss it.

-Simple actions like turning down the heat, wearing warmer clothing, taking shorter showers, and washing clothes in cold water all help to reduce natural gas use.
+Simple actions like closing a window, turning down the heat, wearing warmer clothing, taking shorter showers, and washing clothes in cold water all help to reduce natural gas use.

 Space heaters consume significant amounts of additional energy and can also trip electrical breakers, resulting in operational issues that may affect other spaces in your building.